EB-1A Denied? Reasons for Rejection, Denial Rate | VisaNation

 4. Issues With Your Qualifications

-Knowing this, it is important to have a rock-solid case before your submit your petition.
+Knowing this, it is important to have a rock-solid case before you submit your petition.
 Simply showing that you have three of the requirements may not merit you the green card.
 You also need to advocate for each piece of evidence and demonstrate how it fulfills each requirement.

 The best way to do this is to have your attorney advocate each point on your behalf.
-An experienced attorney will have several successful cases under his or her belt and be able to guide you based on past successes.

 What to Do After an EB-1A Denial?

 The first thing to do if your EB-1A has been denied is to hire an immigration attorney.
-Moving forward from there will greatly increase your chances of success and save you the headache of going through the complicated legal processes.
+Moving forward from there will greatly increase your chances of success and save you the headache of the complicated legal processes.
 Here is what you should discuss with your lawyer.

 Re-filing